coder/coder/docs/admin/workspaces/lifecycle.md

 This page covers how workspaces move through this lifecycle.
 To learn about automating workspace schedules for cost control, read the [workspace scheduling docs](./schedule.md).

-## Resource persistence
+## Resources and persistence

-In Coder, your workspaces are composed of ephemeral and persistent resources.
+In Coder, your workspaces are composed of resources which may be _ephemeral_ or _persistent_.
 Persistent resources stay provisioned when the workspace is stopped, where as ephemeral resources are destroyed and recreated on restart.
 All resources are destroyed when a workspace is deleted.

 Ephemeral resources reduce the cost of stopped workspaces and ensure reproducibility of your environments.